Elena Michaels: Physical appearance

 Elena is described as being a slender, tall woman with a "werewolf's typically athletic build", standing at around 5'10.
 Furthermore, she has blue eyes and white-blonde hair that is mid-back length.
 It is stated in the books that Elena has not worn makeup since the 1990s, but despite this she has "wholesome good looks" and people have stated that if she made an effort to fix herself up, she would be very beautiful.
 Contrary to the previous statement, others have said that Elena possesses a natural beauty and does not need any makeup.

 When she is in her wolf form, she becomes a blonde wolf.
 Her wolf appearance is similar to that of a husky or another big dog.

 Abilities

 Elena is the world's only female werewolf.
 Like other werewolves, she has supernatural strength, speed, sight, and smell.
 She has the best sense of smell in her Pack and is usually the best tracker.
+Elena is also a skilled fighter.